Celebrating our Black nurses

 Mwali Muray

-Mwali Muray, RN, BScN, MBA, PhD, is an assistant professor at the University of Ottawa, School of Nursing.
-Her doctoral research focused on official language minority communities in Ontario, examining the experiences of Francophone patients and their nursing care providers.
-She has taught courses including “Cardiac Arrhythmia” and “Complex Nursing Care,” and has guest lectured for several undergraduate and graduate courses in both English and French.
-Her research interests include the health needs of linguistic and visible minorities, as well as inequities in health and health care.
-She is also interested in health administration research, in addition to topics in acute and critical care nursing.
-She is currently accepting graduate students and Undergraduate Research Opportunity Program (UROP) students.
+Mwali Muray (RN, BScN, MBA, PhD) is an assistant professor at the University of Ottawa School of Nursing.
+Her doctoral research focused on health care for official language minority communities in Ontario, examining the experiences of Francophone patients and nurses.
+She has taught courses on areas including cardiac arrhythmia and complex nursing care, and has guest lectured for several undergraduate and graduate courses in both English and French.
+Her research interests include the health needs of linguistic and visible minorities, inequities in access to health care, and health administration.
+She is also interested in topics related to acute and critical care nursing.
+In addition, she is currently accepting graduate and Undergraduate Research Opportunity Program students.

-As we celebrate Black History Month, Dr. Muray is proud to identify as an African Canadian of Congolese descent.
-She shares that “it is important to surround ourselves with people who encourage us to do difficult things.
+As we celebrate Black History Month, Professor Muray shares that she’s proud to be an African Canadian of Congolese descent.
+She says that “it’s important to surround ourselves with people who encourage us to do difficult things.
 Otherwise, we can easily lose sight of our dreams and ambitions.
-Be strong and courageous and do it afraid.
+Be strong and courageous, and just do it even if it scares you.
 Your journey may inspire others along the way.
-While the journey is not always easy for individuals who are Black, or for BIPOC populations in general, everyone needs to remember that persistence is key.
-Although others may not always see your potential, never lose sight of your goals and ambitions… There is much work to be done and progress to be achieve, and we all have a part in moving forward towards excellence.
-Do not count yourself out.”
+While the journey is not always easy for Black people, or for BIPOC people in general, everyone needs to remember that persistence is key.
+Although others may not always see your potential, never lose sight of your goals and ambitions ...
+Stay strong!
+There is much work to be done and progress to achieve, and we all have a part in moving forward towards excellence.
+Don’t count yourself out!”

 Seynab Sougal

-Seynab Sougal is very committed to addressing social and racial inequalities, and actively seeks to enhance the role of Black people in society.
-She exemplifies what is means to be a Black nurse and faculty member within the School of Nursing.
-As a graduate student, in 2011, she joined the rank of part-time professor, and currently, she is a doctoral candidate.
-Professionally she is a clinical nurse specialist and certified in psychiatry/mental health and community health.
-She is interested in issues related to child and youth mental health, equity, social justice, and health care accessibility for immigrant and Black people.
+Seynab Sougal is very committed to addressing social and racial inequalities, and actively seeks to enhance perceptions of the role of Black people in society.
+She exemplifies what it means to be a Black nurse and faculty member at the School of Nursing, where she has been a part-time professor since 2011.
+In addition to her PhD in nursing, she is a clinical nurse specialist with a certification in psychiatry / mental health and community health.
+She is interested in issues related to child and youth mental health, equity, social justice and access to health care for immigrants and Black people.

 Nancy Paris